-Many people fear that if they admit someone with a substance abuse disorder to rehab against their will, that person will not benefit from their time in rehab.
-But, scientific studies have proven that there is little to no difference between the success rates of those who voluntarily go to rehab and those who go involuntarily.
-The person suffering with a drug or alcohol addiction can still recover with a high quality treatment program at a rehab center.
+Many people fear that if they admit someone with a substance abuse disorder to rehab against their will, they will not benefit from their time in rehab.
+However, scientific studies have found very few differences between the success rates of those who voluntarily go to rehab and those who go involuntarily.
+The person suffering from a drug or alcohol addiction can still recover with a high-quality treatment program at a rehab center.

-It’s true that it is a smoother admission process when the person is ready for change, but sometimes, you are left with no other option than to force them.
-You know that if they continue down the path they are going, they could hurt themselves or others.
+It is indeed a smoother admission process when the person is ready for change, but sometimes, you are left with no other option than to force the situation.
+You know that if they continue down their existing path, they could hurt themselves or others.
 It’s OK to pull them off that path and push them toward rehab instead.

 As you consider how to get someone into rehab, keep these tips in mind.
 They will make the process as painless as it can be.

 Involuntary commitment is one route to take.
-You can choose this option when the person suffering from a substance abuse disorder is a danger to themselves or to others.
-It is also known as court-ordered rehab, because the court is ordering the person to go to a rehab center.
+You can choose this option when the person suffering from a substance abuse disorder is a danger to themselves or others.
+Court-ordered rehab also falls under involuntary commitment because the court orders the person to go to a rehab center.